Articles on Talmidaism Theology

-It is notable that the Pharisees ask Yeshua` if it is permissible to divorce for any reason.
-Because the woman has very little say in the matter, husbands can divorce their wives legitimately on a whim and marry another woman.
+It is notable that the Pharisees ask Yeshua` if it is permissible to divorce for any reason – those three words are the ones Talmidis focus on, in order to come to a more reasonable understanding of what was being sought here.
+Because the woman had very little say in the matter (but notably, only by rabbinic tradition), husbands could divorce their wives legitimately on a whim and marry another woman.
 For example, the Oral Law used to allow a man to divorce his wife if she spoiled his dinner, or because he found another woman attractive!
-In their defence, the rabbis later made divorce law a complex matter and more difficult, to prevent abuses of the laws on divorce.
+In their defence, the rabbis later made divorce law a complex matter and more difficult, to prevent such abuses of the laws on divorce.

-At that time, Deut 24:1 – the law that the husband could divorce his wife for any reason – was challenged by the school of Shammai.
+At that time, Deut 24:1 – the law that the husband could divorce his wife ‘for any reason’ – was challenged by the conservative school of Shammai.
 It concluded that the husband could not divorce his wife except for just cause, and that the cause had to be sexual immorality (Git. ix.
 10; Yer.
 Soṭah i.
 1, 16b).
-The school of Hillel, on the other hand, taught that the husband need not assign any reason whatsoever; that any act on her part which displeased him entitled him to give her a bill of divorce.
-It may be that the Pharisees were trying to see who Yeshua` would side with – the school of Shammai, or the school of Hillel.
+The more liberal school of Hillel, on the other hand, taught that the husband need not assign any reason whatsoever; that any act on her part which displeased him entitled him to give her a bill of divorce.
+It may be that the Pharisees were simply trying to see who Yeshua` would side with – the school of Shammai, or the school of Hillel.

-Initially, the teaching of Hillel won, but over the centuries, the rabbis gradually restricted the grounds for divorce, so that now, it is not the case that a husband can divorce his wife ‘for any reason’.
+Initially, the teaching of Hillel won out, but over the centuries, the rabbis gradually restricted the grounds for divorce, so that now, it is not the case that a husband can divorce his wife ‘for any reason’.

 What the Oral Law allows as grounds for divorce

-The Oral Law expands on what grounds are allowed for divorce:
+The rabbinic Oral Law expands on what grounds are allowed for divorce:

 - if the marriage was childless after ten years;

-- if the either partner was unable or refused to have sex;
+- if either partner was unable or refused to have sex;

 - if the husband beat his wife;